gmu-gd/poster21-fall/syllabus/index.md

 ### Course Description

 This course is designed to explore the poster as a vehicle of visual communication and expressive form.
-Students build skills in generating form and combining type and image at a large scale.
+Students build skills in generating form and combining type and image at a large scale as well as develop craft based skills.

 ### Objectives